uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/returning-to-teaching.md

 ## National Tutoring Programme

-The National Tutoring Programme supports schools to close the attainment gap in light of the coronavirus pandemic and provides two different options to return to a school environment without taking on a full-time or part-time classroom role.
+The National Tutoring Programme supports schools to close the attainment gap in light of the coronavirus pandemic and provides 2 different options to return to a school environment without taking on a full-time or part-time classroom role.

-If you’re unsure about taking on a teacher role at this time, you could consider [applying to tutor or mentor through the National Tutoring Programme](https://nationaltutoring.org.uk/).
+If you’re unsure about taking on a teacher role at this time, [consider applying to tutor or mentor through the National Tutoring Programme](https://nationaltutoring.org.uk/).

 ## If you've been out of teaching for a while